,

 What does the white lotus symbolize in Hindu iconography?

-The sahasrara is envisioned as a thousand-petaled white lotus—the crown of consciousness.
-Meditative visualization on a white lotus is said to cultivate calm, steadiness, and gentle uplift, aligning with spiritual awakening.
+The article connects the white lotus with the sahasrara, often envisioned as a thousand-petaled white lotus at the crown of consciousness.
+Meditating on the white lotus is presented as a way to cultivate calm, steadiness, gentle uplift, and spiritual awakening.